 While MIPS and other incentive models may be helpful, they do not appear to be game-changers.
 Given its size, wealth, and sophistication, the US healthcare industry should be able to provide lower cost, high quality health care on which consumers can rely for help without worrying about whether their choice of surgeons may leave them seriously injured—or worse.

-Highly reputable medical malpractice attorneys help you after you suffer medical negligence Schochor and Staton, P.A. is an award-winning law firm representing patients injured through medical malpractice.
+Highly reputable medical malpractice attorneys help you after you suffer medical negligence Schochor, Staton, Goldberg, and Cardea, P.A. is an award-winning law firm representing patients injured through medical malpractice.
 When you suffer serious harm due medical error, we can help.
 Contact us or call 410-234-1000 to schedule a free consultation.
 We have offices in Washington, DC and Baltimore, Maryland.